botpress/botpress/README.md

 Contributions to Botpress will be dual-licensed under AGPLv3 and the Botpress Proprietary License.
 This means that all contributors need to agree to the dual-license before their contributions can be accepted.

+Please follow the [Conventional Commits](https://conventionalcommits.org/) specs when doing commits. **PRs not respecting this commit style will be rejected.**

 ## Community

 There's a [Slack community](https://slack.botpress.io) where you are welcome to join us, ask any question and even help others.

 Get an invite and join us now! 👉 [https://slack.botpress.io](https://slack.botpress.io)

-## Contributing

-Please follow the [Conventional Commits](https://conventionalcommits.org/) specs when doing commits. **PRs not respecting this commit style will be rejected.**

 ## Development steps